Information Geometry Approach to Parameter Estimation in Hidden Markov Models: -memory transition matrices

 The next lemma shows that an ergodic $k-1$-memory transition matrix can be realized in a natural setting.

-\begin{lemma}\Label{STR3-2} Assume that a $k-1$-memory transition matrix $W$ is ergodic.
-When $W$ is regarded as a $k$-memory transition matrix, any initial distribution on ${\cal X}^k$ converges to the joint distribution $P_W^k$.
+\begin{lemma}\Label{STR3-2} Assume that a $k-1$-memory transition matrix $W$ is ergodic. \mh{If} $W$ is regarded as a $k$-memory transition matrix, then any initial distribution on ${\cal X}^k$ converges to the joint distribution $P_W^k$.
 Hence, $W$ is ergodic as a $k$-memory transition matrix. \end{lemma}

 This lemma guarantees that any ergodic transition matrix can be regarded as an ergodic $k-1$-memory transition matrix $W$, inductively.

 \begin{proof} Whatever initial distribution is, the distribution for $(x_k, \ldots, x_2)$ converges to the stationary distribution $P_W$.
 When the marginal distribution for $(x_k, \ldots, x_2)$ of the initial distribution on ${\cal X}^{k}$ is $P_W $, the output distribution is $P_W^k$.
 Hence, we obtain the desired statement. \end{proof}